AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling rate

 The integral domain $\mathfrak{F}(g)$ and the tunneling action $B_{out}$ are given by equations \eqref{eq:4.8d} and \eqref{eq:3.46}, respectively.
 The integral measure $d\sigma(g)$ is given by equation \eqref{eq:4.10a}.

+In equation \eqref{eq:5.2}, various boundary wormholes (including both microscopic and macroscopic wormholes) are integrated.
+However, equation \eqref{eq:3.17} shows that a larger wormhole volume corresponds to a larger tunneling action $B_{out}$.
+Thus, the tunneling rate $e^{-B_{out}}$ for a larger boundary wormhole is smaller, indicating that larger boundary wormholes are more difficult to create.
+Consequently, microscopic BWFs are dominant.

 In our model, $\Pi(2)_{11}=\infty$.
 Thus, the genus one spacetime can be parameterized by the parameters $(\Pi(2)_{22}, \Pi(2)_{12})$.
-This type of spacetime represents a fluctuation process of a wormhole.
-Setting $g=2$ in equation \eqref{eq:3.46}, one can obtain that the rate of creating the genus $(\Pi(2)_{22}, \Pi(2)_{12})$ is
+This type of spacetime represents a fluctuation process of a boundary wormhole.
+Setting $g=2$ in equation \eqref{eq:3.46}, one can obtain that the rate of creating the configuration $(\Pi(2)_{22}, \Pi(2)_{12})$: